Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Against the Vikings, Mooney has averaged 38.3 receiving yards per game in his three career matchups, 15.2 fewer than his over/under for Sunday's game.
+- In his three matchups against the Vikings, Mooney's 38.3 receiving yards average is 16.2 less than his over/under for Sunday's game (54.5).

-- Mooney has caught a touchdown pass against the Vikings once, but did not have multiple TDs in that game.
+- Mooney has caught a touchdown pass versus the Vikings once, but did not have multiple TDs in that game.

-- This week Mooney will face the NFL's 28th-ranked pass defense (272.1 yards allowed per game).
+- The 272.1 yards per game the Vikings are giving up through the air makes them the NFL's 28th-ranked pass defense.

-- The Vikings have given up 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.
+- The Vikings have given up 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances